INGEOTEC/EvoMSA/docs/source/index.rst

 During this time, we have created different text models -- some of them using the datasets provided by the competition's organizers and others inspired by our previous work -- in different languages.
-We have decided to make public these text models created, which are organized by Language.
+We have decided to make public these text models organizing them by language.

 .. toctree::
    :maxdepth: 2